sfefilatyev/CarND-Capstone/README.md

 - We worked on many different solutions only to realize later that this behavior is consistent with physics.
 - The first thing we changed was to tolerate higher deceleration (now changed to 5m/s2 which is 0.5G significantly less than 2G which is considered hard braking in industry)
 - Second thing was to increase the lookahead from 50 waypoints to 100
 4. We also stumbled upon the “SteeringReport” issue (https://knowledge.udacity.com/questions/46645).
-The current install of DBW breaks because the steering_wheel_angle_cmd d field, which is populated in bridge.py no longer exists, and we had to change it accordingly inside styx node → the bridge.py (line number 102).
-The issue is described https://github.com/udacity/CarND-Capstone/issues/306
+The current install of DBW breaks because the steering_wheel_angle_cmd d field, which is populated in bridge.py no longer exists, and we had to update locally code in Bridge-node to address issue described in udacity/CarND-Capstone#296.
+This results in field steering_wheel_angle_cmd changed to steering_wheel_angle inside SteeringReport structure.

 ### Architecture